7wapnil/rails-pro/README.md

 $ cp .env.example .env
 ```

+Put the values you got from the development team into .env

 Connect to web container's bash and install the dependencies in the volume
 ```
 docker-compose run --rm web bash